Warnings (& Lessons) of the 2013 Target Data Breach

 A Detailed Timeline of the 2013 Target Data Breach Incident

 The Target cyber attack occurred in November and December of 2013, during the height of the holiday shopping season.
 Cybercriminals first infiltrated the network around November 15.
 Malware was deployed to point-of-sale systems by November 27, just before Black Friday.
-The breach went undetected until mid-December, when Target’s internal teams were alerted to suspicious activity.
+The Target 2013 breach went undetected until mid-December, when Target’s internal teams were alerted to suspicious activity.

 The company officially announced the breach on December 19, 2013, confirming that 40 million credit and debit card numbers were stolen.
 Later, in early January, Target disclosed that an additional 70 million customers had their personal information — names, phone numbers, and email addresses — compromised.